D0D0123/CryptoFinanceBot/new_ideas.md

 - Have error checking for incorrect cryptocurrency codes
 - Include last updated datetime in embed response
 - Be able to update autopost channel
+- Be able to send raw data file
+- Store API Key in .env